kragebein/pubg.reportbot/README.md

 >  webhook_uri =  ''  #Webhook URL

->  check_time = 10 # How often the bot will check for updates, in minutes (no less than five minutes or you'll be banned from pubg.report)
+>  check_time = 10 # How often the bot will check for updates, in minutes (no less than ten minutes or you'll be banned from pubg.report)

 Please update them accordingly.